 - a link to validate the page's HTML using the W3C validator

 - a way for readers of the page to report problems and errors to the author

 An error reporting mechanism has been adopted which results in emails being directed automatically to the email address nominated by the maintainer for this purpose in the county database table.
-Note that this doesn't have to be the email address of the maintainer, simply one that allows problem reports for the county to be received and a response generated.
 The providers list contains the names of country and county maintainers.